 The Multilateral Investment Guarantee Agency (MIGA)

-The Multilateral Investment Guarantee Agency (MIGA) is the insurance arm of the World Bank Group (WBG) – providing guarantees to investors and lenders across borders, in the form of political risk insurance and credit enhancement.
+The Multilateral Investment Guarantee Agency (MIGA) is the insurance arm of the World Bank Group (WBG).
+It was created in 1988 with a mandate to “promote cross-border private investment in developing countries”.

 Recourse’s work on the Multilateral Investment Guarantee Agency